openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

-Puts the current socket's connection into the cosocket built-in connection pool and keep it alive until other [connect](http://wiki.nginx.org/HttpLuaModule#tcpsock:connect) method calls request it or the associated maximal idle timeout is expired.
+Puts the current socket's connection immediately into the cosocket built-in connection pool and keep it alive until other [connect](http://wiki.nginx.org/HttpLuaModule#tcpsock:connect) method calls request it or the associated maximal idle timeout is expired.

 The first optional argument, `timeout`, can be used to specify the maximal idle timeout (in milliseconds) for the current connection.
 If omitted, the default setting in the [lua_socket_keepalive_timeout](http://wiki.nginx.org/HttpLuaModule#lua_socket_keepalive_timeout) config directive will be used.
 If the `0` value is given, then the timeout interval is unlimited.